openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

   </TabItem>
 </Tabs>

-## Load the Client Identity in your OpenZiti Tunneler
+## Add the Client Identity

+Add the client identity you created to your OpenZiti Tunneler.

 Follow [the instructions for your tunneler OS version](https://docs.openziti.io/docs/reference/tunnelers/) to add the OpenZiti Identity that was saved as filename `/tmp/miniziti-client.jwt` (or WSL's "tmp" directory, e.g., `\\wsl$\Ubuntu\tmp` in Desktop Edge for Windows).